softwarecrash/Solar2MQTT/README.md

 # ToDo:
 - Find a way to automatic detect the inverter type and communication protocol
-- add a way to auto build data from diverse string answer
+- add a way to auto build data from string answer
 - Add a webpage to display log / error messages
 - some other useless things
 - change webpages to dark theme